 Years ago, I remember hearing one of my favorite health advocates, Doug Kaufmann of Know the Cause say that peanuts and corn are two of the most contaminated food sources in America.
-To read up on this powerful topic, check this out.
+To read up on this powerful topic from Dr. Axe, check this out.

 Plus, if you’re still thinking that whole wheat bread is a good option, check out this quick post that compares a slice of bread to a Snicker’s bar.

 The point is that there are ALWAYS healthier options.
 I gave up peanut butter more than a decade ago and don’t miss it one bit.
 There are SO many far-tastier alternatives to choose from!

 What are your favorite substitutes for peanut butter?
 And, what are your favorite ways to enjoy them?